Motion to Approve

 My noble friend Lord Willetts asked about the £22,000 accelerated degree two-year fee and whether it would become the fee cap for three-year degrees.
 We have no intention of doing this.
 The annual fee caps depend on whether a course is standard or accelerated.
 Accelerated caps cannot be applied to a standard degree.

-The noble Baroness, Lady Garden, raised the question whether the Student Loans Company will recognise accelerated degree students as requiring maintenance over the summer period, which should be the assumption for an accelerated degree.
+The noble Baroness, Lady Garden, raised the question of whether the Student Loans Company will recognise accelerated degree students as requiring maintenance over the summer period, which should be the assumption for an accelerated degree.
 These regulations will allow all accelerated degrees to be recognised by the SLC, UCAS, the OfS and HESA.
 Long course loans cover maintenance for all longer degrees—that is, longer than 30 weeks per year—including accelerated degrees.

 The noble Lord, Lord Luce, asked about the affordability to providers, including private providers, such as Buckingham, and public providers.
 Private, non-registered providers can continue to charge affordable fees.
 Registered providers currently can afford accelerated degrees in some areas.
 The regulations will provide even more funding.
 Providers might need to consider cross-subsidy, as they do currently with standard degrees, as the noble Lord will know.
 Cost savings from the third year of overheads, which has been confirmed by HEFCE, will be continued.